JacobEriksson/doghouse-llm-lab/Section2/README.md

 1. Update the docker-compose.yaml with necessary environment variables to support agentless LLM Observability.
 See useful links!
 2. Make sure the application run with dd-tracer in the Dockerfile.
 No need to install through pip as it's already in the requirements.txt
 3. Rebuild your docker files and run and declare your variables at runtime or with a specific env file.
+4. Test your application and see if you get any traces in LLM Observability.
-4. Regroup with the wider team and discuss the differences with OpenAI integration and the agentless OpenAI Integration.
+5. Regroup with the wider team and discuss the differences with OpenAI integration and the agentless OpenAI Integration.

 ## Useful documentation